javekk/Cryptocurrency-checker/README.md

 ## How to deploy

-First, run the MongoDB server:
+First, download and run the MongoDB server:

+    $ docker pull mongo

     $ docker run -d -p 27017-27019:27017-27019 --name mongodb mongo